maxx0498/DropFreezingDetection_AU.jl/README.md

 ![](doc/assets/filepicker.png)

 In addition, fill out the metadata, including the operator, cooling rate, drop volume, and sample tag.
-Use the calendar to set the data of sample collection.
+Use the calendar to set the date of sample collection.

 ![](doc/assets/greeter_filled.png)

-Press ```Finished```.
-Next the software will parse the image and guess the location of each drop in the image.
+After entering metadata, press ```Next```.
+Now the software will parse the image and guess the location of each drop in the image.

 ```bash
 [user@host src]$ julia --project main.jl